ntoll/p4p2p/README.rst

     $ pip install -r requirements.txt

-The make command is a useful starting point...
+The make command is a useful starting point.

 More to follow...